 To be able to live full-time, you need to invest in some reliable RV internet gear including cell and data plans, a good router, cell boosters, and maybe even a directional antenna.
 Your needs will depend on whether you need connection for a remote job or if it’s just for streaming and checking in with friends and family every once in a while.

 Our setup includes a Max Transit Duo Pepwave router, a Mobile Must Have data plan, a weBoost Drive Reach cell booster, and a directional antenna for picking up weak signals in very remote boondocking locations.

 15. Not Investing in Lithium-Ion Batteries

-When using an RV full time you will quickly find out that traditional lead acid batteries can be a huge headache trying to keep them healthy and not kill them.
+When using an RV full time you will quickly find out that traditional lead-acid batteries can be a huge headache trying to keep them healthy and not kill them.
 The benefits of lithium-ion batteries over lead-acid batteries for your RV are plentiful.
-In actuality, the cost of lithium ion batteries per watt over their lifetime is less than the cost of lead-acids or AGM batteries!
+In actuality, the cost of lithium-ion batteries per watt over their lifetime is less than the cost of lead-acid or AGM batteries!

 While more expensive upfront, these batteries pay for themselves over years of use AND in quality of life.
 Lithium batteries will last the life of your RV or more in most situations.
 If you switch RVs, it’s the type of thing you’d want to take with you.

 Most importantly, you don’t have to worry about charging them up all the way every time or what voltage they are at when you need your power.
 Lead-acid batteries are very particular about charge cycles and discharge rates for longevity—and this is virtually eliminated with lithium-ion.

 More silent power longer without the running of a generator – now that is definitely worth the investment for full-time RV life.
 Not to mention, you can increase capacity for off-grid living, which opens up even more places to roam!

 16. Only Visiting Popular “Tourist” Destinations